 FSLC was registered with the Philippine SEC on May 31, 2019.
-Its primary purpose is to engage in the business of managing real estate or interest therein, alone or in joint ventures with others and for this purpose acquire land by purchase, lease, donation, or otherwise, and to own, use, improve, subdivide, hold, administer, sell, convey, exchange, lease, mortgage, dispose of, work, develop, or otherwise deal in real property of any kind and interest or right therein and to construct, improve, manage, or otherwise dispose of buildings and other structures of whatever kind, together with their appurtenances whether for dwelling, commercial or industrial purposes.
+Its primary purpose is to engage in the business of managing real estate or interest therein, alone or in joint ventures with others, and for this purpose acquire land by purchase, lease, donation, or otherwise, and to own, use, improve, subdivide, hold, administer, sell, convey, exchange, lease, mortgage, dispose of, work, develop, or otherwise deal in real property of any kind and interest or right therein and to construct, improve, manage, or otherwise dispose of buildings and other structures of whatever kind, together with their appurtenances whether for dwelling, commercial or industrial purposes.
 FSLC was incorporated to hold real properties of FSC.
 FSLC's principal office address is the same as that of the Parent Company.

-On January 21, 2020, FSLC entered into a 25-year agreement with FSC to lease the 100,000 square meters land located at Barangay Alas-asin, Mariveles, Bataan, Philippines, for a consideration amounting to ₱5.00 per square meter or ₱500,000 every month.
+On January 21, 2020, FSLC entered into a 25-year agreement with FSC to lease the 100,000-square-meter land located at Barangay Alas-asin, Mariveles, Bataan, Philippines, for a consideration amounting to ₱5.00 per square meter or ₱500,000 every month.
 Lease payments will commence upon the commercial operations of FSC.
+On December 27, 2024, the BOD and stockholders of FSC and FSLC approved the merger of the two companies, with FSLC being designated as the surviving entity.
+On the same date, both companies mutually agreed to terminate the 25-year lease agreement for the 100,000-square-meter property.